RyXeleron/ExecStats/README.md

 [From J. Burger's Reddit](https://www.reddit.com/r/robloxhackers/comments/1fcafoj/nyx_executor_rat_proof/?share_id=ZEKoG_aapnkNtygTBHt54)

-### MObile Executors can be detected using these scripts below
+### Mobile Executors can be detected using the scripts below

-up.
-4 (somewhat, at least) popular executors
-:warning: Remember that most of them will be patched in a short time probably, also remember to check your prints and other stuff, so you wasn’t listening to what players say.
+:warning: Remember that most of them will be patched in a short time probably, also remember to check your prints and other stuff, so you aren’t gonna listen to what players say.

 All of those are localscripts.
 Preferably put in ReplicatedFirst.

-:green_square: - Detects on injection (before autoexec executes itself)
+Detects on injection (before autoexec executes itself)

-:yellow_square: - Detects after injection (after autoexec executes itself, thus bypassable)

-:green_square: Trigon Evo:
+- Trigon Evo:

 ```lua
 game:GetService('ReplicatedStorage').ChildAdded:Connect(function(v)